 Independent retailers can see an opportunity as a result and are looking to capitalise on the fall of a giant.
 Being smaller in size is no hindrance, with more and more stores continuing to diversify their offering, they are able to pivot and adapt quickly to any market pressures.

 The Autumn Fair Solution

-Trade fairs continue to offer a strong route to market for children’s toy and gift manufacturers as retailers are continually on the search for new suppliers in order to take a share of the £3.4bn UK toy market.
+Trade fairs continue to offer a strong route to market for kids wholesale brands as retailers are continually on the search for new suppliers in order to take a share of the £3.4bn UK toy market.
 Research conducted by Cog Research on behalf of FaceTime (the Association of Event Organisers’ exhibitor training initiative) found 76% of visitors at exhibitions make new purchasing decisions, and have existing ones reinforced.

 This is a statistic that is supported by Autumn Fair’s own research in 2017, a survey in which 94% of respondents believe exhibitions are still an essential source of new suppliers and products.
 The timing of Autumn Fair provides a vital selling platform for quality consumer leisure goods, toys and sports specialists Wilton Bradley Ltd. Simon Bradley, Head of Sales at Wilton Bradley Ltd explains the reasoning behind their presence in 2017, “We wanted to exhibit at Autumn Fair as we have a strong product range coming out towards the end of 2017 and it is a great place to pick up sales leads.
 Autumn Fair enables us to catch the back end of Christmas business as well as making sales for next year.”